tzulberti/Flask-PyPi-Proxy/docs/source/installing.rst

     inside this folder.
 This value is required.

 PRIVATE_EGGS
     a list with all the private eggs.
-On this eggs, PyPI won't be used and it will only answer from where take the data.
+For these eggs, PyPI won't be used and it will only answer with local data.
 By default, there are no private eggs, so everytime it will hit PyPI.
 This is useful for private projects, or for eggs that were uploaded after compilation (lxml, PIL, etc...)

 PYPI_URL
     the URL where from where the eggs should be downloaded.
 By default it
-    uses: http://pypi.python.org but it can be changed for any other.
+    uses: http://pypi.python.org but it can be changed to any other.
 This might be useful, for example if you have a development/local proxy, that uses the production proxy.

 LOGGING_PATH
-    the complete filepath of the logging for the aplication.
+    the complete filepath of the logging for the application.
 This file must include the path and the filename.
 This value is required.

 LOGGING_LEVEL